danelee2601/snake-activation-function-pytorch/README.md

 ## Variant: Flexible Snake
 The original snake function has a single $a$.
-The function can be expanded by having $a$ per channel.
+The function can be expanded by having $a$ per channel to allow different non-linearities for different channels, which can potentially lead to better performance.
 For example, consider a 1D input tensor with dimensions $(\text{batch\_size}, \text{n\_channels}, \text{length}) = (b, c, l)$.
 The function can have $c$ instances of $a$.
 For 2D input tensor with dimensions $(\text{batch\_size}, \text{n\_channels}, \text{height}, \text{width}) = (b, c, h, w)$, it's the same -- $c$ instances of $a$.

 Examples: